thenexthub/Codira/docs/ABI/CallingConvention.rst

 The major division in argument passing conventions between languages is between pass-by-reference and pass-by-value languages.
-It's a distinction that only really makes sense in languages with the concept of an l-value, but Swift does, so it's pertinent.
+It's a distinction that only really makes sense in languages with the concept of an l-value, but Codira does, so it's pertinent.

 In general, the terms "pass-by-X" and "call-by-X" are used interchangeably.
 It's unfortunate, because these conventions are